BJeremiah/Airbnb-/README.md

 - **Pytest / Jest (Testing tools):** Ensures backend and frontend code is tested before deployment.

 ### Summary
-Implementing a CI/CD pipeline in this project guarantees that every change goes through an automated process of **building → testing → deploying**, resulting in a more secure, stable, and professional product.
+Implementing a CI/CD pipeline in this project guarantees that every change goes through an automated process of **building → testing → deploying**, resulting in a more secure, stable, and professional product.  n